semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

     token: YOUR_TOKEN
   ```

-1. [Convert your deployment ID to hexadecimal](https://www.rapidtables.com/convert/number/decimal-to-hex.html) for use in creating your deployment's local address:
+1. Convert your deployment ID to hexadecimal for use in creating your deployment's local address.
+You can use a tool such as [Decimal to Hexadecimal converter]((https://www.rapidtables.com/convert/number/decimal-to-hex.html)) if needed.

   <pre class="language-console"><code>fdf0:59dc:33cf:9be8:0:<span className="placeholder">DEPLOYMENT_ID</span>:0:1</code></pre>